Schinia gaurae (J.E. Smith, 1797)

 Clouded Crimson Moth

-Schinia gaurae is a beautiful small (FW length 13 - 16 mm) cream to light yellow moth with an oblique bright pink band on the distal wings that begins on the costa near the apex and variable pink suffusion at the base and outer margin that flies in the dry interior of the Northwest, mainly near the Snake and Columbia Rivers.
+Schinia gaurae is a beautiful, small (FW length 13 - 16 mm), cream to light yellow moth that flies in the dry interior of the Northwest, mainly near the Snake and Columbia Rivers.
+It has an oblique bright pink band on the distal forewings that begins on the costa near the apex and variable pink suffusion at the base and outer forewing margin.
 The pink areas on the forewing are the cubital vein an the are immediately posterior to it, the anterior wing base, the proximal vein 1A+2A along the trailing margin, and the terminal area and fringe.
 The spots and transverse lines are absent (although the pink bar near the apex is most likely the shade that most noctuid moths have medial to the subterminal line).
 The hindwing is white with pink suffusion near the outer margin.
 The hindwing fringe is white with pale pink near the anterior margin.

 This species is unmistakable due to its smooth pale yellow and bright pink color.

 This species is widely distributed in open meadows and grasslands of eastern North America, and is particularly common on the prairies of the Great Plains.
 In the Pacific Northwest, it is more sporadic on dry grasslands at low elevations east of the Cascades, but may be locally common.